Last Updated on March 13, 2026 by Ewen Finser

 Booker Marketing

 Why this choice?
-Why did our brains need to instinctively know that something was a bit… off, without knowing what it was?
+Why did our brains need to instinctively know that something was a bit… off, without being able to immediately tell what it was?

 Adding a new one looks like coding new script at first glance: